textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 # Upgrading Textpattern

-Upgrading is an essential part of maintaining good site security.
+Upgrading is an essential part of maintaining good site security and new Textpattern releases often bring performance & functionality enhancements.
 Whenever a new version of Textpattern is released, upgrade!

 On this page: